 The results arising from this procedure are required to be sent to Eurostat within 21 months of the end of the year to which the figures relate.
 We endeavour to make available the release of the estimates nationally as soon as practicable before the 21 month deadline has elapsed.
-Indeed, estimates for 2017 have been released in under 6 months from the end of 2018.
+Indeed, estimates for 2014 and subsequent years have been released in under 8 months from the end of relevant year.